 Dr Ingeborg Birnie

-Lecturer in Gaelic, School of Education and co-chair of the SCDE Languages Group
+Senior Lecturer in Gaelic, School of Education and Co-Chair of the SCDE Languages Group

 Ingeborg joined the University of Strathclyde as a lecturer in Gaelic in 2017 where she currently teaches on both the PGDE and BA Primary Education courses.
-She is also involved in post-graduate professional development courses for teachers who will be employed in the Gaelic-medium education sector.
 Prior to joining Strathclyde Ingeborg worked as a teacher and head of department in a number of different educational settings including Gaelic-medium early years and secondary education.
-Ingeborg is currently a member of the expert group on Early Language Learning at the ECML.
-Her research interests include language learning in the early years, the teaching and learning of minority languages, in particular Gaelic, and language policy and planning.
+Ingeborg is currently a member of the expert group on Early Language Learning at the ECML (Inspiring Language Learning in the Early Years and PALINGUI – Making Language learning pathways visible) which both focus on supporting teachers in supporting language learning and intercultural awareness in the pre-primary and primary school stages.
+Her research interests focus on minority languages in education and she is the Rapporteur for the UNESCO Ad Hoc Group 1 on the provision of Education and domains for Indigenous Languages for the International Decade for Indigenous Languages.
+She serves as the member for the Netherlands on the Council of Europe’s Advisory Committee on the Framework Convention for the Protection of National Minorities.

 Lorna Anderson